 Contestants entering class G970200 cannot rope in classes G970202, G970203 or G970204 and vice versa.
-Exception: Elementary age group competing in the All-Around Cowboy/Cowgirl Award.
+Exception: Junior age division riders competing in the All-Around Cowboy/Cowqirl Award.
 Contestants will throw from ground.
 No horse needed.
-No level requirement needed.
+No Horsemanship Advancement Level required.

-G970200 Dummy Roping - each exhibitor will get 5 throws.
+G970200 Dummy Roping - each 4-H member will get 5 throws.
 Scoring: 2 horns = 3 points, 1/2 head = 2 points, neck catch = 1 pt, miss = 0 points

-WORKING RANCH HORSE 🗘 🔾
+WORKING RANCH HORSE 🗘 🔘

 Scoring will be based on horsemanship skills, cow sense and degree of difficulty.
 Additionally, the closer the cow is to the number on the fence, the higher the possible score.
-Refer to the "Nebraska 4-H Horse Show and Judging Guide" (4-H 373).
+Refer to the 2025 "Nebraska 4-H Horse Show and Judging Guide" (4-H 373).
 Horsemanship Advancement Level II required.